TBau23/clipforge/THINGS_TO_FIX.md

-Scrubbing fails if we reach the end of a clip, but if there are multiple clips, I can scrub back to the first one and it seems to reset something , allowing scrubbing to work again - curious
+-Scrubbing fails if we reach the end of a clip, but if there are multiple clips, I can scrub back to the first one and it seems to reset something , allowing scrubbing to work again - curious
+-properly bundle ffmpeg and ffprobe in the app, so we don't need to install them separately